use caseofficial ogbuilds guide

 Isn't slop just a style nitpick?
 Why automate it?

-Individually, yes — one redundant comment is a nitpick.
+Individually, yes.
+One redundant comment is a nitpick.
 The problem is volume and consistency: AI tools generate the same slop at scale, and a tired human reviewer catches it unevenly, so it accumulates in the codebase and slows every future read.
 Automating the detection makes the standard consistent and frees the human to focus on correctness and design, which is where their judgment actually pays off.

 Does quality·vibes replace my human reviewers?